quangv/docs/src/doc/monaca_ide/manual/dependencies/file_dir.rst

 ``AndroidManifest.xml``           Manifest file used when running Android applications
 =============================== =================================================================================================================================

-For more information about how to use this file, please see :doc:`../../reference/config/android_configuration`.
+For more information about how to use this file, please see :ref:`android_configuration_file`.

 .. note:: For Cordova 6.2 or higher, ``AndroidManifest.xml`` file is removed from Monaca framework.
 Therefore, in order to config Android application settings, use :ref:`custom_config_plugin`.